smartcontractkit/documentation/docs/Using Any API/make-a-http-get-request.md

 The *path* task parameter depends on where the target data exists in the response.
 It uses [JSONPath](https://jsonpath.com/) to determine the location of the data.
 For example, if the response from the API is `{"USD":243.33}`, the "path" parameter is short: `"USD"`.

-If an API responds with a complex JSON object, the *path* parameter needs to specify where to retrieve the desired data using a dot delimited string for nested objects.
+If an API responds with a complex JSON object, the *path* parameter must specify where to retrieve the desired data using a dot delimited string for nested objects.
 For example, take the following response:

 ```json
 {